Aniketkhote/customize/README.md

 Thanks to the introduction of [extension methods](https://dart.dev/guides/language/extension-methods) in Dart 2.7.0, `customize` makes it possible to build widget tree\`s more readable and efficient.

 [`Customize`](https://pub.dev/packages/customize) is build as a tool to enhance your Flutter UI development experience and make code easier.
 It is highly inspired by Bootstrap and Tailwind CSS.
+It also provide lots of extension methods on String, List and Map.

 ## How to Use